 - Anglo-Italian literary and cultural relations (esp.
 Byron)

 Romantic symbol.
-My book The Genealogy of the Romantic Symbol analysed an historically signficant attempt to overcome, through means bequeathed by the Enlightenment itself, a profound dissatisfaction with the dualisms of Enlightenment epistemology, semiotics, aesthetics, and natural science.
+My book The Genealogy of the Romantic Symbol (2007) analysed an historically signficant attempt to overcome, through means bequeathed by the Enlightenment itself, a profound dissatisfaction with the dualisms of Enlightenment epistemology, semiotics, aesthetics, and natural science.
 A primary purpose of the book was to explain what intellectual purposes the Romantic theorization of the symbol--which was very influential in post-Romantic criticism and has caused much contention in critical theory since the 1960s--served in nineteenth century itself.
-The book's own genealogy is recounted in the article 'Telling Stories about Romantic Theory', and its argument is summarized in my discussion with Robert Harrison in his radio programme Entitled Opinions (linked below).
+The book's own genealogy is recounted in the article 'Telling Stories about Romantic Theory' (2012), and its central argument is summarized in my discussion with Robert Harrison in his radio programme Entitled Opinions (linked below).
 Various of the contributors to the collection Symbol and Intuition (2013), to which I wrote an afterword, engage with aspects of the Genealogy's argument, and the book has been praised by philosophers (e.g., Miguel de Beistegui) and historians (e.g., Warren Breckman) as well as by literary critics (e.g., Terry Eagleton).

-I have also done a good deal of scholarly editing, particularly of Coleridge, and am an advisory editor of Oxford University Press’s Oxford Scholarly Editions Online project and six-volume edition of The Letters of William Godwin (gen. ed.
-Pamela Clemit).
+I have also done a good deal of scholarly editing, particularly of Coleridge, and am an advisory editor of Oxford University Press’s Oxford Scholarly Editions Online project.
 My Norton Critical Edition of Wordsworth (2013), described in the TLS as 'likely to set the agenda for classroom study of Wordsworth for years to come' and 'an essential text for scholars', contains a generous selection of the poetry and critical prose, including a newly edited and annotated text of the 13-book Prelude and—for the first time—en face texts of The Ruined Cottage and book 1 of The Excursion.

-I am an Associated Academic Staff member of the History of Art Department, and am involved in the Oxford Comparative Criticism and Translation Group, and am currently chair of the Advisory Board of the North American Society for the Study of Romanticism (NASSR).
+I am an Associated Academic Staff member of the History of Art Department, am involved in the Oxford Comparative Criticism and Translation Group, and am currently chair of the Advisory Board of the North American Society for the Study of Romanticism (NASSR).

 Recent and Forthcoming Publications: